 Not a disclaimer but truth, Martin uses an eco-friendly high-pressure laminate instead of bamboo for the 0X Soprano Ukulele.
-The material consists of wood particles pressed together with resin under a high heat to make it more durable and lightweight.
+The material consists of wood particles pressed together with resin under high heat to make it more durable and lightweight.

 Martin’s soprano ukulele features a minimalist design, with a simple soundhole rosette and the iconic Martin logo on the headstock providing the only real decoration aside from the colors.
 In terms of sounds, even though it is not made up of solid wood, it still gives a very good crisp sound.

 The brand Kala is no stranger to the world of ukulele enthusiasts.
 In fact, to say that Kala is one of the most popular brands today is an understatement, as it is the most sought-after ukulele brands around the world.

 Additionally, a lot of ukulele schools swear by the quality of Kala instruments that it has become their brand of choice when introducing ukuleles to students.